 - What you can expect to save on future bills (or lack of!)

 The Payback Period refers to how long it will take to recover financially from your solar power investment, be it by profit or savings.
 In NY, the average payback period on residential solar panels is 7 years.

 So after seven years, your solar panels will be paid for by the savings on your electricity bill.
 Any electricity generated from the solar panels after this point is basically free, aside from the utility company connection fees.
 Remember too that solar panels have a 20-30 year warranty, so that is lots of savings over time.
 Because electricity rates in NY are so high, a typical NY solar panel system will provide significant savings to you over the span of 20 years.

-Some roofs are perfectly designed for solar installation, while others leave something to be desired.
+Some roofs are perfectly designed for solar installations, while others leave something to be desired.
 Some factors that matter are how steep your roof is, whether or not it has multiple levels, and if there are skylights or other items already installed on your roof.

 The condition of your roof is also important.
 If the roof is old, it might need to be replaced since the solar panels can stay on them for decades.
 But keep in mind that the roof repair can be bundled into the solar project and qualify for the financial incentives and rebates.